jokva/progref/functions.rst

     7. Do *one thing* and **one thing only**

 If you follow these guidelines, your functions are almost always `testable`.
-For more details on testing, see the Testing_.
+For more details on testing, see testing_.

 Let's look at a good function - this example is borrowed from http://composingprograms.com/pages/14-designing-functions.html